fcbjimmy/mypage/README.md

 Technologies used:

+JavaScript
+React
-JavaScript HTML CSS Modules React Sass
+CSS Modules
+React
+Sass

 ## Run in the local